aaron-grau/curic/sql/projects/aa_questions/README.md

          that was populated from a row in the `users` database.

-Before writing any more code, take some time to test out what you've done so far in the rails console.
+Before writing any more code, take some time to test out what you've done so far in the console.
 Everything should work before you move on.

 ## Queries